zdravkov/kendo-docs/api/wrappers/jsp/stockchart/categoryaxisitem.md

 ### baseUnitStep `Object`

 Sets the step (interval) between categories in base units.
-Specifiying "auto" will set the step to such value that the total number of categories does not exceed
+Specifiying "auto" will set the step to such value that the total number of categories does not exceed maxDateGroups.This option is ignored if baseUnit is set to "fit".

 #### Example
     <kendo:stockChart-categoryAxisItem baseUnitStep="baseUnitStep">